DSCR Loans: A Guide for International Real Estate Investors in Washington D.C.

 We are providing the following discussion to you for informational purposes only.
 All investments, including real estate, involve risk, and we encourage you to invest carefully.
 The information in this article is not intended to replace or serve as a substitute for any legal, real estate, tax, or other professional advice or service.
 You should consult with a professional in the respective legal, tax, accounting, real estate, or other professional area before making any decisions or entering into any contracts relating to a rental property.

-What is a foreign national mortgage?
+What is a DSCR loan?

 When you set out to explore options for real estate investment loans in D.C., you’ll quickly find out that each lender has their specific requirements.
+However, most lenders adhere to a few standard and critical benchmarks.
+Below are some of the most common considerations:

 1. Income verification